aw-mfe/gsuite2mfe/README.md

 # gsuite2mfe
 Send events from G Suite to McAfee SIEM

 This will pull events from G Suite (formerly Google Apps) and forward the events to a McAfee ESM.
+The script uses the Google Apps Activity API: https://developers.google.com/google-apps/activity/.

+## Overview

 The script requires Python 3 and was tested with 3.5.2 for Windows and Linux.
 You will want to use virtualenv or Anaconda to create a runtime environment.

 This is intended to be called as a cron or Task Manager task.
 If it can find a bookmark file, it will query from the time listed.
 If not, it will create a bookmark file with the current time and send any future events.

+## Installation
 One method of installation using virtualenv is:

     user@lnxbx:~$ git clone https://github.com/andywalden/gsuite2mfe